 “If we cannot tell a story about what happened to us, nothing has happened to us.”

 Each work of art involves a story.
 It may have been intended by the artist.
-It may have been inferred by another, a critic, authority, or art historian.
-But equally likely and probably more important, the story may be drawn from the viewer.
+It may have been inferred by another, a critic, an authority, or art historian.
+But equally likely and probably more important, the story may develop within the viewer.
 Something about the actors or actions within the work resonates, conjures reaction from the observer, brings to mind …

 TALISMAN, TOUCHSTONE, METAPHOR

 <a work in progress; come back soon>